danangcrysnanto/bovine_pangenome_graph/README.md

 The SVs grouped by biallelic and multiallelic.
 The `{graph}_multisv_stat.tsv` contains the stats of the SVs (length, mutation types) and the actual SV sequences located at `{graph}_multisv_seq.tsv`.
-SVs use `{m|b}{sv_number}_{chr}_{pos}` identifier, where `m|b` indicated from biallelic/multiallelic sites and`{chr}_{pos}` indicated the breakpoint location on the reference genome path.
+SVs use `{m|b}{sv_number}_{chr}_{pos}` identifier, where `m|b` indicated from biallelic/multiallelic sites

+- Reports in `reports/{graph}` folder.
+This contains summary of computational resources and the statistics of the graphs generated.
+Will output a single pdf from each constructed graph.
+See the example [Here](reports/graph5_reports.pdf) and`{chr}_{pos}` indicated the breakpoint location on the reference genome path.